arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 You can use [this](https://www.digikey.ca/en/products/detail/adafruit-industries-llc/5244/16056943) cable assembly and make your mono speaker.
 The CS42L52 stereo CODEC operates using an I2C interface, with the CODEC acting as a secondary device.

 Arduino Portenta H7 establishes I2C interface using the `Wire` library included in `ArduinoCore-mbed` package.
-The Arduino Portenta Max Carrier, while having paired the Portenta H7 via High-Density Connectors, is expanded via Header Connector J5.
+The Arduino Portenta Max Carrier, while having paired the Portenta H7 via High-Density Connectors, can be expanded via Header Connector J5 for I2C interface interoperability.
 External modules requiring I2C interface can be established via header Connector J5 with up to 2 available I2C bridges.

-IP
+***For more information on I2C protocol, please have a look at this [guide to Arduino & the I2C Protocol (Two Wire)](https://docs.arduino.cc/learn/communication/wire)***

 #### 1.6.
 Onboard Debugger